 Presentations at the UW

 We are also able to host presentations at our space in Russell laboratories.
 We are able to reserve a teaching laboratory, provided the space is available.
 We are not able to give tours of the Insect Research Collection.
 The collection is a research-specific area with no museum-like displays or interactive material – it is simply a housing area for our research specimens.
 If you would like to schedule a presentation at the UW, please include that in your presentation request location!

 Insect Ambassadors is a volunteer-run organization.
 Our operating budget is extremely limited, and we depend on donations for our presentations to be successful and help cover the costs of maintaining our live and preserved insects and transporting our students to presentations across the state.

-We usually ask for a donation of $2 per student for classroom style presentations and or a maximum of $50 dollars for a booth style presentation.
+We usually ask for a donation of $2 per student for classroom style presentations.
+For booth-style presentations, we suggest $50.
 However, our goal is to share insect education no matter what your organization can afford!
 If cost is a concern, please specifically mention your needs when you contact us.